-By 2022 NGR tests, the vast majority of students had made expected or better progress in reading comprehension.
-The average increase in reading ages is +6 (year 8-9) and + 9 (year 9-10) months additional progress this is inline with EEF projections.
+In the 2022 NGR tests, the vast majority of students made expected or better progress in reading comprehension over the last year, but there is still more work to be done to develop and embed skills and knowledge learnt.
+The average increase in reading ages is +6 and above months additional progress this is inline with EEF projections.